SeleniumHQ/selenium-ide/docs/plugins/health-checks.md

 sidebar_label: Health Checks
 ---

-Plugins can only [register](plugins-getting-started#registering-the-plugin) to Selenium IDE, when the extension window is open.
+Plugins can only [register](plugins-getting-started#registering-the-plugin) with Selenium IDE when the extension window is open.

 Registering before that will yield an error saying `Selenium IDE is not active`.